The structure of spatial slices of three-dimensional causal triangulations: Preliminaries and notation

-A triangulation is by definition an abstract simplicial complex whose formal definition can be found in \cite{DJ} or \cite{plt}.
-For the purposes of this paper one may think of a triangulation as a collection of tetrahedra together with identifications of some pairs of triangles in the boundaries of the tetrahedra, respecting the colouring, such that any triangle is identified with at most one other triangle.
-When we identify triangles we also identify all their subsimplicies.
+A triangulation is a $3$-dimensional simplicial complex which can be viewed as a collection of tetrahedra together with identifications of some pairs of triangles (2-simplices) in the boundaries of the tetrahedra, respecting the colouring, such that any triangle is identified with at most one other triangle.
+When we identify triangles we also identify all their subsimplices, i.e.\ their edges (1-simplices) and vertices.
 This point of view will be used and explained in more detail in Section 4 below.
 Any pair of identified triangles is called an interior triangle of the triangulation while the other triangles are referred to as boundary triangles.
 It should be noted that it is implicit in the notion of a simplicial complex that \begin{itemize} \item[(i)] two triangles contained in the same tetrahedron cannot be identified, \item[(ii)] two different triangles in a given tetrahedron cannot be identified with two triangles contained in another tetrahedron. \end{itemize} It is common to speak about these two conditions as regularity conditions and about simplicial complexes as regular triangulations as opposed to singular triangulations, when one or both of these conditions are left out.
 In this paper we focus on regular triangulations.
+Note that the definitions imply that two vertices are connected by at most one edge and 3 vertices are contained in at most one triangle.

 One may think of a triangulation either as a purely combinatoric object or as a topological space embedded in a Euclidean space.
 In the former case two triangulations are identified if there is a bijective correspondence between their vertices respecting the colouring and the pairwise identifications of triangles.
 In the latter case two triangulations are identified if there exists a homeomorphism between them mapping simplices to simplices and thus inducing a combinatorial identification.
 It is a fact, explained in e.g. \cite{DJ}, that the two points of view are equivalent.